wehrend/wehrend.github.io/themes/hugo-book/README.md

   # (Optional, default true) Controls table of contents visibility on right side of pages.
   # Start and end levels can be controlled with markup.tableOfContents setting.
-  # You can also specify this parameter per page in front matter.
+  # You can also specify this parameter per sitemap in front matter.
   BookToC = true

   # (Optional, default none) Set the path to a logo for the book.
 If the logo is